-A Marjolin ulcer is a rare and aggressive type of skin cancer that grows from burns, scars, or poorly healing wounds.
-It grows slowly, but over time it can spread to other parts of your body, including your brain, liver, lungs, or kidneys.
+A Marjolin ulcer is a rare and aggressive type of skin cancer that can form from burn scars or other poorly healing wounds.

 After the sore forms, you may also notice:

 - severe pain

 Marjolin ulcers can repeatedly close and reopen.
 They may continue to grow after the initial sore forms.

 Marjolin ulcers grow from damaged skin, often in an area of skin that’s been burned.
 It’s estimated that about 2 percent of burn scars develop Marjolin ulcers.

 They can also